Online Trauma Therapy for Women & Birthing People in Pasadena, Los Angeles and throughout California

 It’s difficult to respond to situations the way you want to and your emotional reactions feel so intense, out of your control.

-It seems like you’re constantly on high alert, and it’s virtually impossible to avoid painful reminders of what happened.
+You’re constantly on edge, and it’s virtually impossible to avoid painful reminders of what happened.

 You feel disconnected from yourself and others, unsafe in your body, questioning your reality.